Yasho-Bapat/pures/pure4.md

 Their functions can be served by the single Targets Role and Metadata, provided the Targets metadata has all the above fields.

-### Changes on the vehicle

-All Primary ECUs and Secondary ECUs capable of performing full verification MUST have a list of trusted/known Trust Anchors, and a way to identify them - either their public key, their hash or some other representation, to verify the root of trust in the system.

-This list of known trust anchors SHOULD be stored in a secure, tamper-proof location on the device to prevent any loss of integrity.

 ### Full verification

 The full verification workflow will largely be the [same as in the current